pixelpassion/drf-saas-starter/docs/development.rst

 * production.txt (only production use)
 * documentation.txt (for the Sphinx Docker container)

-We are `saving hashes <https://pip.pypa.io/en/stable/reference/pip_install/#hash-checking-mode> `_ for more secure pip packages
+We are `saving hashes <https://pip.pypa.io/en/stable/reference/pip_install/#hash-checking-mode>`_ for more secure pip packages.

 Pycharm
 -------